Scientists use a High Performance Liquid Chromatography (HPLC) system to separate pure compounds from the sponge extracts.

 Twilight Zone Expedition Science Team

-Previously we have reported increased sample bioactivity with depth, and we wanted to assess samples from the Cayman Islands Twilight Zone as well.
-In order to make this claim we must look at the same species across its depth gradient (i.e., “compare apples to apples”).
-There were 18 species which were collected above and below the TZ species break at 190 ft, and in 13 of those species (=72.2%) the most active sponges were from the deeper sites.
-These data are encouraging and suggest that continued focus on the Twilight Zone sponges may result in significant biomedical leads.
+Previously, we reported increased sample bioactivity with increased depth, and we wanted to assess samples from the Cayman Islands Twilight Zone (TZ) as well.
+In order to make this claim, we must look at the same species across its depth gradient (i.e., “compare apples to apples”).
+There were 18 species which were collected above and below the TZ species break at 190 feet (57.9 meters), and in 13 of those species (72.2%) the most active sponges were from the deeper sites.
+These data are encouraging and suggest that continued focus on the TZ sponges may result in significant biomedical leads.

 (top)